Heel Stone

 The Heel Stone is a single large block of sarsen stone standing within the Avenue outside the entrance of the Stonehenge earthwork in Wiltshire, England.
-In section it is sub-rectangular, with a minimum thickness of 2.4 m, rising to a tapered top about 4.7 m high.
+It has a minimum thickness of 2.4 m, rising to a tapered top about 4.7 m high.
 Excavation has shown that a further 1.2 m is buried in the ground.

 It is 77.4 m from the centre of Stonehenge circle.
 It leans towards the southwest nearly 27 degrees from the vertical.
 The stone has an overall girth of 7.6 m and weighs about 35 tons.
 It is surrounded by the Heelstone Ditch.